ELECTION to Board of Directors

 What professional experience, training, education, or other board experience have you had that would contribute to the Board’s work and the mission of Pullman Good Food Co-op?

-What skills and qualities do you have that uniquely qualify you for the Board of Directors, and why do you want to run for the Board?
+What skills and qualities do you have that uniquely qualify you for the Board of Directors

 Think about a situation that demonstrates your ability to create a climate that values cultural diversity.
 How would you encourage sharing different perspectives?